 To ensure that the additional support is having a positive impact, the progress of children on the SEND register is monitored four times a year.
 If a child has more acute needs, the school may apply for an Educational Health Care Plan, and they will receive more support from outside agencies.

 At Totley Primary School, we believe that involving the child and their parents or carers in the development of the IEP and support given is crucial.
 This approach ensures that everyone has input into the support provided, and the child and parents or carers can see the positive impact of any additional support given.

 We strive to ensure that every child has the opportunity to achieve their full potential and receive the support they need to do so.
 If you have any further questions regarding our approach to SEND, please do not hesitate to contact our SENDCOs, Miss Cooper and Mrs Corrin.

 What the school can offer

-All our children follow the Golden Rules which encourage children to be supportive to one and other.
-Our ethos is inclusive and our children are aware of how to support children that have additional educational needs.
-Integration into school life is key and all children are happy to play and work together.
-Our SEN children make good progress and leave Totley knowing that they have achieved their desired outcomes.
+To promote a supportive and inclusive environment, all our children follow the Golden Rules, which encourage mutual support amongst peers.
+We are committed to ensuring that our ethos is inclusive and that all children know how to support those with additional educational needs.
+Integration into school life is crucial, and our children are happy to play and work together.
+We are proud to say that our SEND children make good progress and leave Totley having achieved their desired outcomes.

-Our SEND policies can be seen on our Policies page.
+For further information, our SEND policies are available to view on our Policies page.